Help! My Child is Struggling with Math

 Using Right-Brained Fractions, stories, and tactile materials show children what fractions really are and show children what is actually happening when they compute with fractions.

-Expected outcomes of using Right-Brained Math resources
+Expected Outcomes of Using Right-Brained Math Resources

 - Children will have confidence in their ability to “do math.”